-to loss-making firms.
+Enterprise ownership is becoming less transparent in China as corporate entities evolve into a mix of state and non-state forms.15 Bank managers "take the heat" for the bad loans to loss-making firms.
 In contrast, Indian banks' bad loans are concentrated in government-mandated priority sectors.
-The "cost" of SOE losses is more transparent to the taxpayer who sees large budget deficits.
+The "cost" of SOE financing is more transparent to the taxpayer since such subsidies or other financial support appear in the public sector fiscal accounts.
 Little is known about the quality of the projects that are subsidized or funded by government revenues; the implicit assumption is that government will not default on the large stocks of its bonds in banks' portfolios.
-But the impact of these large bond portfolios falls on individual and corporate borrowers; as interest rates fell in recent years, bond prices rose attracting banks to the potential profits from those investments and crowding out lending and private investment (Farrell and Lund 2005).
+But the impact of these large public sector bond portfolios falls on individual and corporate borrowers; as interest rates fell in recent years, bond prices rose attracting banks to the potential profits from those investments and crowding out lending and private investment (Farrell and Lund 2005).
+More recently, interest rates have begun to rise in the face of buoyant credit growth.
+Both factors have led to the sale of bonds which has become a windfall source of funding that could be used, among other things, to remove bad loans as they appear on bank balance sheets.

-4.1 Indian reforms have improved bank efficiency
+Indian reforms have improved bank efficiency